Consolidated Steel Corporation: Baker Iron Works

 After the turn of the 20th century, Baker seems to have specialized in steel fabrication and elevator building.
-Fred L.Baker headed the company as president after his father's death.
-Over the next 30 years they did the steel work and/or elevators for—among many others— Los Angeles' first skyscraper, the twelve-story Union Trust Building, the Public Service Building, the Queen of Angels Hospital, the YWCA Hotel, the United Artists-California Petroleum Building, the University of California at Westwood, The Masonic Temple at Glendale, the Los Angeles-First National Bank at Glendale, the Los Angeles-First National Bank at Hollywood and the University of Redlands at Redlands.
+Fred L. Baker headed the company as president after his father's death.
+Over the next 30 years they did the steel work and/or elevators for—among many others— Los Angeles' first skyscraper, the twelve-storey Union Trust Building, the Public Service Building, the Queen of Angels Hospital, the YWCA Hotel, the United Artists-California Petroleum Building, the University of California at Westwood, The Masonic Temple at Glendale, the Los Angeles-First National Bank at Glendale, the Los Angeles-First National Bank at Hollywood and the University of Redlands at Redlands.

 Erection of the Hotel Alexandria from prefabricated materials.

 Fred L. Baker acted as president of the Los Angeles Shipbuilding and Dry Dock Company.
-The keels for the first 3 ships hastily laid down in the yard in July 1917 were fabricated in the Baker Iron Works shops.
+The keels for the first three ships hastily laid down in the yard in July 1917 were fabricated in the Baker Iron Works shops.

 Baker had a machine shop on North Broadway near Castelar street (34.06403°N 118.23864°W).